Current Projects | Funding

 Learn more about Heart Valve Fabrication

 Researchers at the CaRE Lab are looking to create a heart valve that can integrate and grow with its environment.
-In order to create such a valve, researchers must first further existing knowledge about the development of native heart valves, both healthy and diseased.
+In order to create such a valve, researchers are working on approaches to engineering heart valve tissue In Vitro.

 Funding